vanwinkleck/ffmpegScripts/readme.md

 Trim.sh will allow you to trim a video file from a starting timestamp to an ending timestamp.

+Extract.sh will extract the audio from a video file in mp3 format.

 Use --help or --h when running these scripts for a usage explanation.